Weather Averages for Santorini in May

 5th May 2015

-Agia Irini is celebrated in Messaria each year with special church services, street processions and public feasts.
+Agia Irini is celebrated in Messaria each year with special church services in Metropolis church, street processions and public feasts.

 12th May 2015